 Your account will be charged any applicable fees, charges and/or penalties as set forth in our fee schedule a copy which is included as part of this page.

 In order for your account to earn dividends for a dividend period, you must maintain an average daily balance of at least $50.00 during that period.
 If your average daily balance falls below $50.00 for that dividend period, you will not earn any dividends during that period.

 In order to earn the annual percentage yield disclosed elsewhere for a particular account, you must meet the minimum balance requirement applicable to that account at all times.

 Collection of Non-Cash Deposits

-Every check or other item other than cash which is accepted for deposit in your account will be provisionally credited to your account on the day it is deposited or, in the case of deposits received after closing, on the next business day, and earn dividends from the day it is so provisionally credited to your account.
+Every check or other item other than cash that is accepted for deposit in your account will be provisionally credited to your account on the day it is deposited.
+In the event that a check deposit is received after closing, dividends will be earned on the following business day.
 If, however, the Credit Union is subsequently unable in the normal course of business to obtain payment for that item, you will not earn any dividends on that deposit.

 Notice of Certain ChangesWe will notify you in writing at least 30 days prior to the effective date of changes of the sort described below which will reduce your APY or otherwise adversely affect:

 - The frequency of crediting dividends

 - Fees, charges, and penalties